FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Santa Cruz homes from wildfire?

-How long does installation take for a Santa Cruz property?
+What does home hardening include for a Santa Cruz property?

 What defensible space rules apply in Santa Cruz?